ethereum/fv-blog/_posts/2020-11-12-symbolic-execution-with-ds-test.md

 - `10`: `msg.value == 0 && x + y < x`: revert (overflow)
 - `11`: `msg.value == 0 && x + y >= x`: return `x + y`

-We can therefore use symbolic execution to exhaustively explore all possible execution paths for a given program.
-This means we can write tests that assert that properties hold for *all possible inputs* to a given function.
+If we assert a property at every leaf in the execution tree, then we can be sure that that property will hold for all possible values of each piece of symbolic state, allowing us to prove properties that hold for *all possible inputs* to a given function.

 ## Using `ds-test`